 Shernaaz Palkhivala – Montessori Teacher

 Shernaaz graduated from the University of Mumbai, India with a major in French.
 She was first a parent at Cedar River Montessori, then joined the staff as an assistant to Mr. Jerry in 2006.
 With Mr. Jerry’s encouragement, Shernaaz earned her AMS Early Childhood Credential from MEIPN in 2013.
-She then interned and co-taught with Mr. Jerry for a year before co-teaching with Miss Sarah for one year, and she is now a lead teacher.
+She then interned and co-taught with Mr. Jerry for a year before co-teaching for one year before becoming a lead teacher.
 Before working at Cedar River Montessori, Shernaaz was a tour guide with French, German and Spanish speaking tourists and toured with them all over North India.
 She is the proud parent of two Cedar River Montessori graduates!

 Lucy Towne – Assistant Teacher

 Diana spent her childhood in the semi-arid desert of Eastern Washington, with a fisheries ecologist father and elementary school teacher mom.
-Most of her time was spent outdoors collecting bugs and messing down by the Columbia river.
-In 1991 she came over the mountains to attend Bellingham’s Western Washington University and graduated with a BA in Anthropology/Archaeology.
+Most of her time was spent outdoors collecting bugs and playing by the Columbia River.
+In 1991 she came over the mountains to attend Western Washington University and graduated with a BA in Anthropology/Archaeology.
 She went back to college for further certificates in Landscape Design, Horticulture and Sustainable Land Management.
-She is new to CRMS this year, and enjoys the enthusiasm and inquisitive nature the students share for the outdoor world.
-Other interests include reading, writing poetry, Cooking and Fly fishing.
+Diana joined Cedar River Montessori in 2016, and she enjoys the enthusiasm and inquisitive nature the students share for the outdoor world.
+Other interests include reading, writing poetry, cooking and fly fishing.
 Diana lives on a “small farm” with Peter, five kids, a dozen chickens, turtles, cats, salamanders and a fantastic specimen garden!

-Angie Frederickson – Learning Specialist / Before Care Teacher
+Angie Frederickson – Reading Specialist / Before Care Teacher

 Angie has been at Cedar River Montessori since 2010.
 She has worked in Early Childhood and Lower Elementary classrooms as an assistant teacher and in our summer program as a swim instructor.
 Angie currently works as a learning specialist with students in early childhood and elementary.
 She holds a BA in English from Western Washington University, and she has taken coursework for a post-baccalaureate teaching certificate from UW Tacoma with endorsement in English from K-8.
 Angie also holds a community educator certificate in Orton-Gillingham reading instruction from the Institute for Multi-Sensory Education.
 Angie enjoys camping, watching movies, and playing games with her family, reading and travel.
 She is especially proud of hiking to the top of Mt.
 Whitney, the highest summit in the contiguous United States, which has an elevation of 14,505 feet!